slatedocs/slate/source/includes/_openbanking.md

 }
 ```

-At the moment we are only supporting the browser redirect flow (what Open Banking calls [Hybrid Flow](https://openbanking.atlassian.net/wiki/spaces/DZ/pages/83919096/Open+Banking+Security+Profile+-+Implementer+s+Draft+v1.1.2#OpenBankingSecurityProfile-Implementer'sDraftv1.1.2-HybridFlowRequestwithIntentId)) for authorizing the created consent.
+At the moment we are only supporting the browser redirect flow ([Hybrid Flow](https://openbanking.atlassian.net/wiki/spaces/DZ/pages/83919096/Open+Banking+Security+Profile+-+Implementer+s+Draft+v1.1.2#OpenBankingSecurityProfile-Implementer'sDraftv1.1.2-HybridFlowRequestwithIntentId)) for authorizing the created consent.

 The customer journey will start from the TPPs website from where a user action will trigger a redirect to the TransferWise Open Banking Authorization Endpoint